-Side A D&O coverages, in their several manifestations, are still not growing beyond the larger, publicly-held company market, though there is some interest coming from privately-held and notfor-profit organizations.
+Side A D&O coverages, in their several manifestations, are still not growing beyond the larger, publicly held company market, though there is some interest coming from privately held and notfor-profit organizations.
 We continue to predict that they will become common in the larger institutional market as well.
 Market growth in smaller organizations, and private companies in general, may happen, but we remain less confident in forecasting significant market penetration.
-The carriers' continued enthusiasm for this product and the increased prominence of Berkshire Hathaway are welcome developments, as is Zurich's recently-announced Zurich's Executive Asset Protection Side A (which was brought out the day we finalized this Report).